Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: Sufficient Conditions for Provable Learning

-\end{prop} We consider $k$-sparse parity.
-Suppose that $\mathscr{H}$ is the collection of all possible sparse parity functions with $|\mathscr{H}|=2^{d}$, which satisfies the condition of Prop.~\ref{prop:hardness_rl}~\citep{shalevshwartz2017failuresgradientbaseddeeplearning}, and our target function is uniformly chosen from $\mathscr{\mathscr{H}}$, then $\Var(\mathscr{H}; \mW )$ is exponentially small in $d$, indicating that the signal of target function contained in the policy gradient is drowned out by noise.
-This leads to the hardness of learning relying on such gradient, demonstrating the benefit of immediate reward.
+\end{prop} We consider sparse parity.
+Let $\mathscr{H}$ be the collection of all possible sparse parity functions with $|\mathscr{H}|=2^{d}$, which satisfies the condition of Prop.~\ref{prop:hardness_rl}~\citep{shalevshwartz2017failuresgradientbaseddeeplearning}, and our target function is uniformly chosen from $\mathscr{\mathscr{H}}$, then $\Var(\mathscr{H}; \mW )$ is exponentially small in $d$, indicating that the signal of target function contained in the policy gradient is drowned out by noise.
+This makes learning from such gradients difficult.